PythonTrier/pythontrier.github.io/_posts/2017-04-25-Virtual-Environments-Part-II.md

 From: https://github.com/Homebrew/homebrew-core/blob/master/Formula/python3.rb
 ```

-I can test this by creating a virtualenv and see which version is installed.
-Here I created a virtualenv called testEnv,
+You can also test this by creating a virtualenv and see which version is installed.
+Here I created a virtualenv called
-and sure enough, it installed version 3.5.1.
-The problem one may run into is when you want a version that existed prior
+testEnv, and sure enough, it installed version 3.5.1.
-to when you installed Python with Brew.
-The repository for previous formula versions has been deprecated, which has led
-to several articles and StackOverflow questions on how to fill this void.

 ```
 ➜  ~ mkvirtualenv testEnv